-PITI stands for Principle, Interest, Taxes, and Insurance.
+PITI stands for Principal, Interest, Taxes, and Insurance.
 This is what makes up your monthly mortgage payment.
 Calculating your PITI number will help you determine how much house you can afford.

 As the real estate market hits its springtime stride, many people are considering home purchases.
 What type of house should you buy?
 As you browse listings and search for your perfect property, you’re probably trying to settle on exactly how much you can afford.